Nuclear power in Vietnam: 2006 to 2016

 On the same day in October 2010, an intergovernmental agreement with Japan was signed for construction of a second nuclear power plant – Ninh Thuận 2 at Vinh Hai in Ninh Thuận Province, with its two reactors to come on line in 2024–25.
 The Japanese consortium - International Nuclear Energy Development of Japan Co.
 Ltd. (JINED) will construct the 4 X 1000 MW Ninh Thuận 2 site.
 The Japanese Ministry of Economy, Trade and Industry (METI), confirmed the financing and insurance of up to 85% of the total cost.

 Aside from the currently involved Atomstroyexport (Russia) and JINED (Japan), Westinghouse (Japan/US), GE (US), EDF (France), KEPCO (South Korea), and CGNPC (China), have all expressed strong interest in constructing the future nuclear power projects outlined, as part of an ambitious strategy to increase the nuclear share to 20-25% by 2050.

 In March 2012, it was announced that South Korea and Vietnam will start a one-year feasibility study for the construction of four Korean-developed APR-1400 nuclear reactors, additional to the NPP's signed with Russia and Japan.
 The intergovernmental pact signed between Vietnamese Prime Minister Nguyen Tan Dung and South Korean President Lee Myung-bak, practically clinched the South Korean consortium as the preferred bidder.
 However, an official deal will only be signed after approval from the Vietnamese parliament.

-Vietnam is planning to send 2,000 workers and engineers to the Russian Federation and Japan for 2–3 years training in nuclear power construction, starting 2013 end.
+Vietnam is planning to send 2,000 workers and engineers to the Russian Federation and Japan for 2–3 years training in nuclear power construction, starting in 2013.